I saw this quote the other day by Albert Mohler.

 This is so bad, and it reeks of false humility.
 Does he really expect Christians to fall for this type of sophistry and rhetoric?

 (a) It is misleading, or worse a false witness.
 Just because person X preaches health and wealth, it does not mean person X is neglecting to teach forgiveness of sin and eternity spent with God.
-There are points of this moment that need to be corrected, but if you do correct then, then at least be better than the people you mock.
+There are points of this movement that need to be corrected, but if you do correct them, then at least be better than the people you mock.

 He is making the same mistake that the people he is critiquing makes.
-Why are so-called theologians worse than the people they criticize?
+Why are theologians worse than the people they criticize?
 How is it they have degrees, without critical thinking skills?
 Where is their faith in God’s Word?
-It is pathetic that he expects Christians to fall for this self-righteousness rhetoric.

 This is obvious, but for some it needs to be said, I guess.
 To exclude promises of God is to exclude them.
 Therefore, if there are 10 promises and one kills 6 of them so that only 4 remain, then their gospel is defective, being based upon human speculation.
 Thus, Mohler’s poverty gospel promises too little.
 He is guilty of the same thing he condemns in others.
 How can theologians be so stupid?

 As for (b) he is flat out mistaken.
 “Give us our daily bread.”
-This includes, “the things the pagans seek after!”
+As Vincent Cheung points out several times, this includes, “the things the pagans seek after!”
 The mercy given to Job after his testing by God, (James 5) in context is not a spiritual blessing, but a double portion of health and wealth.
 James instructs us to apply Job’s story to us.
 James does the same with Elijah’s prayer for rain in to O.T. to be moralized for us to pray for healing now.

 Vincent Cheung commenting on this says,